 They may also generate a high number of false positives, requiring manual review by compliance teams, and may not consider the full context of a transaction or have visibility into all relevant financial activity.

-Machine learning-based AML solutions have emerged as an alternative, as they can more effectively identify suspicious activity, adapt to changing money laundering techniques, and analyze large amounts of data.
-However, the use of machine learning in AML also brings new challenges, such as the need for large amounts of labeled data and the risk of bias in the training data.
+Money laundering detection using machine learning have emerged as an alternative, as they can more effectively identify suspicious activity, adapt to changing money laundering techniques, and analyze large amounts of data.
+However, the use of artificial intelligence in anti money laundering also brings new challenges, such as the need for large amounts of labeled data and the risk of bias in the training data.

-The shift towards the use of machine learning in AML is expected to continue, with the global anti-money laundering software market projected to reach $4.09 billion by 2025.
+The shift towards the use of artificial intelligence in anti money laundering is expected to continue, with the global anti-money laundering software market projected to reach $4.09 billion by 2025.

 Machine Learning in anti-money Laundering – Advantages & Disadvantages